cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv_hevc_report.md

 **VLM Analysis**:

-**Score**: 4/10
+**Score**: 3/10

-> *The rendering exhibits notable geometric and depth inconsistencies, particularly along a central seam between left and right surfaces.
-Texturing shows ghosting and inconsistent detail, with over-smoothed areas.
-Overall realism is limited; artifacts indicate reconstruction errors in geometry and texture stability.*
+> *The rendering shows clear structural and texture inconsistencies: a noticeable misalignment at the boundary between surfaces, significant depth/perspective errors, and highly inconsistent right-side texture.
+Overall realism is compromised with pronounced artifacts that reveal reconstruction limitations.*

 **Detected Issues**:
-- ⚠️ **Curved Or Warped Walls**: Prominent vertical seam and warping along the boundary between the light left wall and the dark right surface, suggesting misalignment or deformed geometry.
+- ⚠️ **Misaligned Edges**: Visible seam along the vertical boundary between the light left wall and the dark right surface; edges do not align cleanly.
-- ⚠️ **Misaligned Edges**: Edges near the seam appear jagged and inconsistent with expected planar walls, indicating edge misalignment.
-- ⚠️ **Depth Or Perspective Errors**: Unclear depth cues on the boundary region; perspective appears inconsistent with surrounding surfaces, hinting at depth errors.
+- ⚠️ **Depth Or Perspective Errors**: Severe depth cues are inconsistent, with a pronounced seam and abrupt transition between regions, suggesting depth/pose misalignment.
-- 🎨 **Ghosting**: Overlaid translucent artifacts across the dark textured surface, reducing clarity.
-- 🎨 **Over Blur**: Wide regions appear overly smoothed, diminishing fine texture details.
-- 🎨 **Texture Inconsistency**: Texture density and shading vary abruptly across the scene, inconsistent with a coherent surface.
+- 🎨 **Texture Inconsistency**: Highly noisy, spiky texture on the right side contrasts with the smooth left wall; overall texture coherence is poor.